mrap/coffeeshop/README.md

     * Make specs in `add-chatters-count` branch pass
   * Add feature: A visitor can submit a suggestion. (**BDD required**)
     * Suggestions will be publicly listed at `/suggestions`
+  * Fix: When a user posts a new message, other chatters' text fields should not clear.